 A combustion blower is used to extract the combustion gases from the firebox.
-This causes a negative pressure in the firebox and a positive pressure in the venting system as shown in Figure 7.
+This causes a negative pressure in the firebox and a positive pressure in the venting system as shown in Fig. 7.
 The longer the vent pipe and more elbows used in the system, the greater the flow resistance.
 Because of these facts we recommend using as few elbows as possible and 15 feet or less of vent pipe.
 The maximum horizontal run should not exceed 48".
 If more than 15 feet of pipe is needed, the interior diameter should be increased from 3" to 4" because a larger pipe causes less flow resistance.
-Be sure to use approved pellet vent pipe wall and ceiling passthrough fittings to go through combustible walls and ceilings.
-All joints for connector pipe must be fastened with a minimum of three screws and a termination cap must be installed.
+Be sure to use approved pellet vent pipe wall and ceiling pass-through fittings to go through combustible walls and ceilings.
+All joints for connector pipe must be fastened with a minimum of three screws.
 Follow pellet vent manufacturer instructions for properly securing each pellet vent joint.
 The pellet starting collar must be secured to the unit's flue collar.